-Presumption in relation to - authorship of protected works.
+Presumption in relation to authorship of protected works; ownership; originality; publication.

-- 48.-(1) Subject to section 47, where, in the case of a protected work, a name purporting to be that of the author appears on copies of the work as published or, in the case of an artistic work, appeared on the work when it was made the person whose name so appears (if it is his true name or a name by which he is commonly known) shall, in any action brought by virtue of this Part, be presumed, unless the contrary is proved, to be the author of the work. - (2) In the case of a protected work alleged to be a work of joint authorship, subsection (1) shall apply in relation to each person alleged to be one of the authors of the work, as if references in that subsection to the author were references to one of the authors. - (3) Where, in an action brought by virtue of this Part with respect to a protected work, subsection (1) does not apply, but it is established that - (a) pursuant to paragraph (b) (i) of section 8 (1), the work qualifies for copyright protection by virtue of the country of first publication; and - (b) a name purporting to be that of the publisher appeared on copies of the work as first published, then, unless the contrary is proved, copyright shall be presumed to subsist in the work and the person whose name so appeared shall be presumed to have been the owner of that copyright at the time of the publication.
+- (2) In the case of a work alleged to be a work of joint authorship, subsection (1) shall apply in relation to each person alleged to be one of the authors of the work, as if references in that subsection to the author were references to one of the authors. - (3) Where, in an action brought by virtue of this Part with respect to a protected work, subsection (1) does not apply, but it is established that- - (a) pursuant to paragraph (b) (i) of section 8 (1), the work qualifies for copyright protection by virtue of the country of first publication; and then, unless the contrary is proved, copyright shall be presumed to subsist in the work and the person whose name so appeared shall be presumed to have been the owner of that copyright at the time of the publication.